cdozdil/OptiScaler/README.md

 2. Rename the copy of `nvngx_dlss.dll` in games exe folder to `nvngx.dll`.
 3. Rename OptiScaler's `nvngx.dll` to one of the supported filenames (I prefer `dxgi.dll`, it also eliminates the need for d3d12 proxy) and copy it to the games exe folder.

-Linux should add renamed dll to overrides:
+Linux users should add renamed dll to overrides:
 ```
 WINEDLLOVERRIDES=dxgi=n,b %COMMAND%
 ```